Civic Switchboard Guide

 What is a healthy civic data ecosystem?
 One way of thinking about this question is to consider the ways that a region with a healthy ecosystem might differ from a region without one - what value does having a robust ecosystem lend above and beyond having a single strong partner or several unconnected partners?
 Cultivating a strong and healthy civic data ecosystem results in a variety of benefits to your work and communities.
 For example, a community with a strong civic data ecosystem may be more resilient, more connected, more agile, and more inclusive - although all these potential benefits take intentional work to realize.

 You can also begin thinking about the value-add of being a member of a connected ecosystem to your own organization’s work.
 When you have an innovative program idea, are you able to leverage resources (people, spaces, funding) from a diverse set of partners to make it happen?
 Are you able to quickly ramp up and respond to new challenges and opportunities within your community by sharing knowledge and connections within your ecosystem?
 Are you able to develop more effective solutions because you can easily obtain feedback from a wider range of user voices via your ecosystem partners?
-Are you able to address complex, systemic challenges by aligning work being done by different ecosystem partners?
+Are you able to address complex, systemic challenges by being done by different ecosystem partners?

 Terminology: Ecosystems vs Networks

-A civic data ecosystem is “network like” - it can be visualized using a network diagram (that’s essentially what you created if you followed our framework for mapping your ecosystem) and it shares many qualities of a network.
+A civic data ecosystem is “network like” - it can be visualized using a network diagram (that’s essentially what you created if you followed our framework for ) and it shares many qualities of a network.
 However, it often intentionally lacks the formal structures (membership dues, member accountability structures, centralized communication tools, ongoing shared policy goals) that might be in place for a network, coalition, or collective impact initiative.

 Many resources that Civic Switchboard recommends for thinking about ecosystem evaluation were designed to measure the health and capacity of networks.
 For this section of the guide, we will use the term “network” if the source material uses that term - but we believe these tools and concepts are just as relevant to ecosystems as they are to networks.